majidkhana030-gif/rag-chat-storage-service/README.md

-# DGE API – Chat Storage Microservice
+# RAG API – Chat Storage Microservice

 This is a Spring Boot REST API built to manage chat histories for RAG-based systems.
 It features secure session management, message persistence with pagination, and a fully containerized environment.